cburdine/materials-ml-workshop/_sources/unsupervised_learning/feature_selection.md

 This is an array containing the eigenvalues of $\bar{\Sigma}$ corresponding to each principal component (i.e. the diagonal of $\mathbf{D}$ in sorted in descending order).
 Plot these values and try to determine the underlying dimensionality of the data (you should see a significant drop in explained variance at the number of underlying dimensions).

 Once you determine the underlying number of dimensions, use a another `PCA` object with that number of components to reduce the dimensionality of the data.
-Plot the projections of the normalized data onto first and last of these principal components (i.e. $u_1$ vs. $u_k$, where $k$ is the estimated dimensionality of the data).
+Plot the projections of the standardized data onto first and last of these principal components (i.e. $u_1$ vs. $u_k$, where $k$ is the estimated dimensionality of the data).

 ::::